What the Shreveport Tragedy Reveals About Untreated Trauma in Men

 I work with women navigating trauma, relational harm, and the complicated grief that comes from relationships where love and danger existed in the same space.
 If you need support, I am here.

 Explore further: My work on trauma recovery and emotional healing addresses the specific ways relational trauma shapes how we see ourselves and what we believe we deserve.
-If grief is part of what you are carrying, visit my grief, loss, and life transitions page.
+If grief is part of what you are carrying, my grief, loss, and life transitions page speaks directly to the kind of complicated loss that follows these experiences.
+The pattern of performing strength while carrying harm privately is something I explore in The Superwoman Schema Is Not a Compliment.
+And if you are ready for concentrated, focused work in a shorter timeframe, my therapy intensives are designed for exactly this kind of deep relational and trauma work.
 Schedule a consultation